(Achilles Tendonitis; Achilles Tendinosis)

 Foot and Ankle Support

-- Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen
+- Nonsteroidal anti-inflammatory medications (NSAIDs), such as ibuprofen or naproxen

 - Topical pain relievers that are applied to the skin